 - Sign up for the TOEFL or IELTS

 - English Conditional Admission: To ensure that graduate students will be well-prepared for advanced study at the University of Denver, non-native English speaking students may be conditionally admitted to certain graduate degree programs pending proof of English proficiency.
 This English Conditional Admission (ECA) option is available to applicants only in certain departments who are academically admissible and who have sufficient proof of financial support.
 In order to begin a degree program under the ECA option, students must either present the minimum TOEFL/IELTS score or complete the University's English Language Center's full-time intensive language courses, which may take between 10 weeks and 18 months depending on placement test results and the student's individual progress.
 Academic courses may not be taken while students are enrolled at the English Language Center.
-Please see this chart to see what departments offer conditional admission.
+Please see the program's published admission requirements to see which departments offer conditional admission.
 If you are interested in pursuing conditional admission, please notify the appropriate graduate admission office after submitting your application.
 Please note: You must still submit all other application materials and be offered admission by your prospective department.

 - Graduate Teaching Assistantship: Any graduate applicant whose native language is not English who wishes to be considered for any graduate teaching assistantship (except GRA) during any year of study in any graduate department must demonstrate fluency in spoken English.
 English speaking proficiency is demonstrated by scoring a minimum of 26 on the Internet-Based TOEFL (iBT) exam speaking section or an IELTS speaking band score of 8.0.
 This GTA requirement must be met by all non-native English speakers, regardless of educational background or citizenship status.